Network Rail has successfully installed the main span of the new accessible footbridge at Cwmbran station in South Wales.

 Construction continues on the brickwork and cladding of the elevator shafts, and the project’s next phase begins this week with the installation of elevators on both platforms.

-Cwmbran is among the six stations on the Wales and Borders route that are being upgraded to step-free access, with funding provided by the under the ‘s Access for All programme.
+Cwmbran is among the six stations on the Wales and Borders route that are being upgraded to step-free access, with funding provided by the Department for Transport under the UK Government’s Access for All programme.

 “We’ve been busy at Cwmbran over the past few months and huge progress has been made here by our contractor, Centregreat.